-Since 1974, Samaritan House has brought a new level of hope, dignity, and empowerment to our neighbors living in poverty, fulfilling their immediate needs and guiding them to self-reliance.
+“Since 1974, Samaritan House has brought a new level of hope, dignity, and empowerment to our neighbors living in poverty, fulfilling their immediate needs and guiding them to self-reliance.

 As one of San Mateo’s leading nonprofits, we are the largest food distribution agency in the county and are recognized as a role model in the community.
 Our free service offerings include shelter and housing assistance; medical and dental clinics; clothes for children; personalized case management and much more.
 Each year, we provide services and resources to more than 14,000 low-income and homeless San Mateo County residents in need, including families with children, seniors and individuals living with a disability, veterans and homeless adults.
-You can learn more by visiting their website.
+You can learn more by visiting their website.“

 Reading Partners has been a part of the educational landscape in the San Francisco Bay Area since the program was founded in 1999.
-Our one-on-one tutoring model empowers students to succeed in reading and in life by engaging community volunteers to provide individualized, personal attention to each student in our program.
+Their one-on-one tutoring model empowers students to succeed in reading and in life by engaging community volunteers to provide individualized, personal attention to each student in our program.

 The Bay Area enjoys the highest per capita GDP in the world—$74,815, higher than London and Singapore—and houses a number of institutes of higher learning.
-However, in the counties we serve (Alameda and San Francisco) over two thirds (71 percent) of incoming fourth graders from low income communities can read at grade level.
+However, in the counties they serve (Alameda and San Francisco) over two thirds (71 percent) of incoming fourth graders from low income communities can read at grade level.

-By partnering with parents, teachers, school and community leaders in the Bay Area, we’re working toward a future where all children have the individualized support they need to become strong readers and lifelong learners.
+By partnering with parents, teachers, school and community leaders in the Bay Area, they’re working toward a future where all children have the individualized support they need to become strong readers and lifelong learners.
 Visit their website to learn more.